 Join ceramic sculptor Iris Wilkinson for this 1 day workshop where you will use clay modelling tools and techniques to sculpt the body in clay.

 Explore the human form in clay – fashion it from your imagination and explore different attitudes.
 Learn how to support your work and build a unique sculpture.
 Once complete, your finished piece will need to be air dried before firing by Iris.
-The materials charge includes clay and firing.
-Once collected, your clay torso can grace the garden or the house.
+Once fired, your clay torso can grace the house or will be fine in the garden too.

 What to expect